electrical-pro/ESP32_Robot/README.md

 There are many small tweaks also.

-This is the curcuit:
+This is the final curcuit:
 <img src="circuit.jpg">

-I must warn you that I am not a professional programmer, so there are probably much smarter ways to make all these changes.
-But this works for me and I am happy with the results.
+I must warn you that I am not a professional programmer, so there are probably much smarter ways to make all those changes.
+But all this worked for me, and I am happy with the results.
 The great thing about open source is that you can change the code the way you like it.
 Thanks Wouter Klop for making this possible.